Web Analytics

 }

-Nevertheless, it was a fun exercise.
+Nevertheless, it was a fun exercise in metadata-assisted probing.

 RobinHoodMap<K, V>

-For the full source code please check this link
+For the full source code, please check this link.

 public static class Entry<K, V> implements Map.Entry<K, V> {